Outperforming Rayon with OpenMP

 Choosing the right tool for the job

-It’s kind of obvious for Rust programmers to pick Rayon
+It’s a no-brainer for Rust programmers to choose Rayon

 pthread